ciro-mota/terra-DO/README.md

 You can create your own script and insert it into the `content` field of the `cloud_init.yaml` file.

-To work with these settings, uncomment line `11` in the `instance.tf` file.
+To work with these settings, uncomment line `11` in the `modules/droplets/instance.tf` file.

 ## 💾 Remote state